-Please see https://www.nhsx.nhs.uk/information-governance/guidance/records-management- code/records-management-code-of-organisation-2021/ for a copy of the 2021 NHS retention period policy.
+https://transform.england.nhs.uk/information-governance/guidance/records-management-code/

 How can you complain?

 If you have any concerns about how your data is managed, please contact the Organisation's Manager in the first instance.

 For independent advice about data protection, privacy and data sharing issues, you can contact the ICO at: